-We’re excited to begin a new series of one-act solo plays by writers in the BIPOC community, commissioned by City Lights and released on video so that all will be able to experience them.
-The first play is the beautiful Lola Cooked Our Food by Jeffrey Lo, available to watch on demand.
+In this series of one-act solo plays by writers in the BIPOC community, we feature works commissioned by City Lights and released on video so that all will be able to experience them.
+The first play is the beautiful Lola Cooked Our Food by Jeffrey Lo.
 Directed by Michelle Talgarow, the play stars Chuck Lacson and was filmed and edited by Erik Gandolfi.
-This series is generously supported by Mission City Community Fund.

-Jeffrey, a Filipino-American playwright and director based in the Bay Area, is also the author of Waiting For Next, a new play that will have its world premiere on the City Lights stage in May 2022.
+Lola creator Jeffrey Lo, a Filipino-American playwright and director based in the Bay Area, is also the author of Waiting For Next, which began its world-premiere run at City Lights in May 2022.
 Among other honors, he is a recipient of the Leigh Weimers Emerging Artist Award and the Theatre Bay Area Director’s TITAN Award.
-We’re also excited to have him directing City Lights’ production of Vietgone in March 2022.
+Jeffrey also directed the acclaimed production of Qui Nguyen’s Vietgone at City Lights in the spring of 2022.

 Michelle is a Kalmyk/Filipina theater maker who has worked in the Bay Area for over 25 years.
-She is a proud member of the artistic company of Shotgun Players (Berkeley), where she co-coordinates The Champagne Staged Reading Series and will be directing her first mainstage show, Man of God, in 2022.
+She is a proud member of the artistic company of Shotgun Players (Berkeley), where she co-coordinates The Champagne Staged Reading Series and will direct her first mainstage show, Man of God, in fall 2022.
 She is also proud to be a member of the all-AAPI theater collective Ferocious Lotus.

 Michelle has directed the winter play at San Francisco University High for the past 4 years.
 She currently is an adjunct professor at USF.
 Her performance credits include Utopia (Cutting Ball Theater / Virtual performance), Dance Nation (SF Playhouse), Vietgone (Capital Stage, Sacramento) and Two Mile Hollow (Ferocious Lotus-TBA Award Nominee).